igor101964/mel/README.md

-Ctrl-F    :   Search by pattern, Esc - exit from Search, Enter and Arrows to interact searching Ctrl-N    :   Forward Search by pattern after Ctrl-F. Esc - exit from Search, works after Ctrl-F only Ctrl-R    :   Backward Search by pattern after Ctrl-F. Esc - exit from Search, works after Ctrl-F only Ctrl-J    :   Global replacement of \u0441haracter combinations, Input Search and Replace patterns, Esc to cancel, Enter to input
-Ctrl-G    :   Go to line Number, requires input the line number Ctrl-B    :   Hide/Show line numbering
+Ctrl-F    :   Search by pattern, Esc - exit from Search, Enter and Arrows to interact searching Ctrl-N    :   Forward Search by pattern after Ctrl-F. Esc - exit from Search, works after Ctrl-F only Ctrl-R    :   Backward Search by pattern after Ctrl-F. Esc - exit from Search, works after Ctrl-F only Ctrl-J    :   Global replacement of character combinations, Input Search and Replace patterns, Esc to cancel, Enter to input Ctrl-G    :   Go to line Number, requires input the line number Ctrl-B    :   Hide/Show line numbering
 Ctrl-E    :   Flip line upwards